Hairfree Solutions

 DO avoid heat for 24/48 hours such as hot showers, saunas, hot tubs, or heat packs.
 Avoid vigorous exercise.

-DO use a cool compress if necessary to soothe skin and reduce swelling.
+DO use a cool compress, if necessary, to soothe skin and reduce swelling.

 DO take a cool shower.
 Keep the treated area clean and dry using only a mild cleanser.
 Avoid excessive scrubbing or applying pressure.